-This is our list of the most common car insurance companies reported by QuoteWizard users living in New Orleans last year.
+This is our list of the most common car insurance companies reported by QuoteWizard users living in New Orleans, Louisiana last year.

 According to the Best Drivers Report published by Allstate Insurance, New Orleans ranked 180th out of 200 cities for safe driving.
 While most US drivers go ten years without having an accident, drivers here are involved in crashes every 6.8 years.

 Factors affecting insurance rates include the weather and road conditions.

 New Orleans, LA has a humid subtropical climate with very long, humid, and hot summers and almost no winter.
 The biggest concern for drivers is precipitation, which occurs on 115 days per year and often comes in the form of severe thunderstorms.

 TRIP reports that 42% of the major roads in New Orleans are in poor condition and another 20% are mediocre.
 According to TRIP, the poor condition of city streets costs local drivers an additional $713 a year due to higher vehicle operating costs, car accidents, and traffic congestion.

 According to TomTom's annual traffic index report, New Orleans ranks 20th for worst traffic congestion in the US.
 An average commuter spends 22% more time stuck in traffic during rush hour commutes, on average.
 Evening commutes are even worse, when drivers spend 49% more time in traffic.

 Traffic data provider Inrix ranks New Orleans 29th for worst traffic congestion in the US.
 Their data shows that area commuters spent an extra 45 hours in traffic per commuter.
 Area commuters also spent a total of $1,161 in extra congestion costs.